-- The Association may be closed down in either of the following ways: - by an order or resolution to wind up the Association as set out in the Insolvency Act 1986; or - 85.1.2 In accordance with Section 119 of the Co-operative and Community Benefit Societies Act 2014, by an instrument of dissolution to which not less than three-fourths of the Members have given their consent testified by their signatures to the instrument. - The prior approval of the Office of the Scottish Charity Regulator is required before the Association can be dissolved.
-The Association must submit its application for approval to the Office of the Scottish Charity Regulator not less than 42 days before the date on which the Association intends to dissolve. - If any property remains after the Association has paid its debts, this property will be transferred to such other charitable registered social landlord as determined by The Scottish Housing Regulator.
+- 83.1 The Association may be closed down in either of the following ways: - by an order or resolution to wind up the Association as set out in the Insolvency Act 1986; or - 83.1.2 In accordance with Section 119 of the Co-operative and Community Benefit Societies Act 2014, by an instrument of dissolution to which not less than three-fourths of the Members have given their consent testified by their signatures to the instrument. - If any property remains after the Association has paid its debts, this property will be transferred to such other registered social landlord as determined by The Scottish Housing Regulator.